 Things to know about visiting a reopening Hawaii

 Undoubtedly, many visitors have been keeping a close eye on Hawaii and its process of reopening to visitors and tourists.
-Since late March, there has been a 14-day Hawaii quarantine, and there's some good news on that front.
-Hawaii will now be relaxing the mandatory 14-day quarantine policy as of Thursday, October 15, 2020, allowing travelers to present proof of a negative COVID-19 test instead.
-That's 18 days from today and counting...
+Since late March, there has been a 14-day quarantine, but Hawaii is now relaxing the mandatory 14-day quarantine policy, allowing travelers to present proof of a negative COVID-19 test instead.

 Summary of topics discussed on this page.
 Click any link to drop down to that specific question.

 - Do you have to test for COVID-19 to visit Hawaii?